-Summarized financial information for the year ended June 30, 2018
+Summarized financial information for the year ended June 30, 2019

-Sources of Operating Revenue for Fiscal 2018
+Sources of Operating Revenue for Fiscal 2019

 |Endowment income made available for operations||35%|

-|Gifts for current use||9%|
+|Gifts for current use||8%|

-Operating Expenses for Fiscal 2018
+Operating Expenses for Fiscal 2019

 Donor contributions to the endowment have enabled leading financial aid programs, groundbreaking discoveries in scientific research, and hundreds of professorships across a wide range of academic fields.

 Distributions from Harvard’s endowment provide a critical source of funding for the University.
-The endowment distributed $1.8 billion in the fiscal year 2018.
+The endowment distributed $1.9 billion in the fiscal year 2019.

 While the endowment is a critical source of funding, 70% of the annual distribution is restricted to specific programs, departments, or purposes and must be spent in accordance with the terms set forth by the donor.
 Funds without donor restriction are more flexible in nature and are critical in supporting structural operating expenses and transformative, strategic initiatives.